Philippine eagle-owl

 The Philippine eagle-owl (Ketupa philippensis) is a vulnerable species of owl belonging to the family Strigidae.
 It is endemic to the Philippines, where it is found in lowland forests on the islands of Catanduanes, Samar, Bohol, Mindanao, Luzon, Leyte and possibly Sibuyan.
-The Philippine eagle-owl feeds on rodents and amphibians.
-Due to its reliance on living in large lowland forests, forest conservation is important in order to maintain populations of the Philippine eagle-owl, which is becoming increasingly vulnerable to going extinct.
-The Philippine eagle-owl was previously listed as endangered, but due to destruction of lowland habitat and possible hunting, the eagle-owl has since been adjusted to the vulnerability of extinction.
+While it is the largest owl in the Philippines, it is relatively small compared to other members of its genus.
+It is a vulnerable species with its population on the decline.
+Its main threats are habitat destruction, hunting and poaching for the pet trade.